 At Jones Day, Jay advises clients on litigation concerning securities, derivatives, and other complex financial products including credit default swaps and collateralized debt obligations.
 He frequently deals with cross-border issues and is well-versed in navigating international discovery and judgment enforcement.
 He has broad litigation experience under federal and state consumer protection and disclosure statutes and routinely provides pre-litigation advice on documentation and risk mitigation concerning CDOs, swaps, and other derivatives.

 Jay has led several major representations at Jones Day, including:

 - Representing Tech Mahindra Ltd. in acquiring the distressed assets of Satyam Computer Services, Ltd. and then leading the defense of: (i) an investor class action brought in the New York, (ii) an opt-out investor action initially filed in Pennsylvania, and (iii) claims brought by investment funds in the Commercial Court in London.
 These were multi-billion dollar claims that threatened the turnaround at Satyam.
 The U.S. class action resolved through a settlement, the first of its kind involving an Indian company, and provided a settlement mechanism that operated in harmony with various Indian regulatory, tax and judicial procedures, including relief from the Reserve Bank of India and the Authority for Advance Rulings on taxation.

 - Representing Lehman Bros.
-Holdings, Inc. and its affiliated debtors in various derivatives litigations resulting from the bankruptcy, as well as in a litigation against Barclays Capital, Inc.
+Holdings, Inc. and its affiliated debtors for nearly 10 years in various derivatives litigations resulting from the bankruptcy, including several evidentiary hearings and successful trials.